lawrennd/old_talks/_ml/uncertainty-in-loss-functions.md

 \newslide{Histogram from 2020}

-\figure{
-\includediagram{../slides/diagrams/ml/olympic-gp-loss-histogram-2020}
-\notes{\caption{Histogram of samples from the year 2020, where the weight of the loss function was pinned to ensure that the model focussed its predictions on this region for test data.}}
+\figure{\includediagram{../slides/diagrams/ml/olympic-gp-loss-histogram-2020}{80%}}{Histogram of samples from the year 2020, where the weight of the loss function was pinned to ensure that the model focussed its predictions on this region for test data.}{olympic-gp-loss-histogram-2020}
-}

 \subsection{Conclusions}